vechain/connex/docs/api.md

 ##### Caching a Contract Call

-> There are two hard things in computer science: **cache invalidation** and **naming things**.
+> There are only two hard things in Computer Science: **cache invalidation** and **naming things**.
 >
 >  -- Phil Karlton

-Caching method call would help developers a lot when building applications.
-As addresses are the basic unit on the blockchain, so addresses will be the condition of cache invalidation.
-Since this caching mechanism is primitive, we recommend developers use this carefully.
+Caching method calls would help developers to speed up their applications.
+Addresses are ideal to be the conditions of the cache invalidation because they are building blocks in smart contracts.
+We recommend developers use this caching mechanism carefully since it is primitive.

 !> We assume developers know the best of what they are doing.

 `cache` - `(ties: string[]): this`: Turn on caching for the method and set the condition of cache invalidation.

-After turning cache on, connex will check everything on the blockchain that can be treated as address(included but not limited):
+After turning cache on, connex will check everything on the blockchain that can be treated as address(included but not limited to):

 + `Block.Signer`
 + `Block.Beneficiary`